 That said, due to Brexit, the picture REC’s research paints isn’t an entirely positive one, as REC’s Chief Executive, Neil Carberry explained.
 “A year of falling business investment and weeks of Brexit inertia mean no-one should be surprised that employers’ confidence in hiring for their own business is now dropping.
 For months, businesses have told us that they were concerned about the general outlook for the economy – it is clear to us that this concern is now closer to home.
 Lower use of temporary labour is a sign of lower demand.”
 REC’s data revealed that failing confidence in the economy has resulted in nearly 18% of businesses to state that they expect to decrease their use of temporary workers in the next three months.

 There were, however, stark contrasts between private and public sector businesses, with the former recording a positive outlook, albeit one that was largely overshadowed by the public sector’s intention to scale back on engaging freelancers and contractors.
 It’s a similar story with regards to firms’ hiring plans for the next 4 to 12 months, with the research showing a 21% drop compared to last year.
 Again, the private sector sits in positive territory, but the overall score is hampered by the public sector.

 Such noticeable sector differences could be a long-lasting hangover from IR35 reform in the public sector, which has resulted in the organisations that engage contractors being made responsible for setting the tax status of independent professionals.
 It’s widely acknowledged that the public sector has had trouble coping with IR35 changes.
-With further reform due in April 2020, the pressure is now on medium and large companies in the private sector to prepare.
+With further reform due, the pressure is now on medium and large companies in the private sector to prepare.